How Mitogen Works¶

 deferred broker function callbacks have had a chance to complete, necessary to

-capture for example forwarding any remaining logging
+capture for example forwarding any remaining logging records.

 An alternative approach is to wait until the IoLogger socket is completely